ncihtan/htan_missing_manual/addtnl_info/RFC.md

 The following generally do not require a change to the Data Model:

 - New assays which are specific to only one center or will only be used in a limited capacity.
 These can often be accommodated as “Other Assay”.
-- Additional, optional free text metadata fields.
+- Additional free text metadata fields.
 Additional columns can be added to your copy of the metadata template if they do not require validation by the Data Curator App.

 The following require changes to the Data Model and would need to undergo the Request for Comments (RFC) process: